Thread Pool Design

 return 0;

-}This code demonstrates the typical usage of a thread pool in a real-world scenario: submit a batch of tasks, then collect results one by one.
-You'll find that the overall experience is very close to synchronous code—the only difference is that tasks execute in parallel in the background, and you get the results via future.get().
-Exceptions are automatically propagated through the future, and callers can handle asynchronous exceptions just like synchronous ones.
+}This code demonstrates a typical use case for a thread pool in a real-world scenario: submitting a batch of tasks and collecting the results one by one.
+You will notice that the usage feels very similar to synchronous code—the only difference is that the tasks execute in parallel in the background, while you retrieve the results via future.get().
+Exceptions are automatically propagated through the future, allowing the caller to handle asynchronous exceptions just like synchronous ones.

 Common Pitfalls in Practice

-First, the issue with std::bind and passing by reference.
-Our submit() uses std::bind to bind arguments, but std::bind stores arguments by value by default—if your argument is a large object, it gets copied.
-If you want to pass by reference, you need to wrap it with std::ref() or std::cref().
-A better approach is to use a lambda directly instead of std::bind—the lambda's capture list lets you precisely control whether each argument is passed by value or by reference, and the code is usually more readable than std::bind.
-If you want to replace std::bind with a lambda, the submit implementation can be simplified to this:
+First, let's discuss the issue with std::bind and passing by reference.
+We used std::bind inside submit() to bind arguments, but std::bind stores arguments by value by default.
+If your argument is a large object, it will be copied.
+If you want to pass by reference, you need to wrap the argument with std::ref() or std::cref().
+A better approach is to use a lambda expression directly instead of std::bind.
+The lambda capture list allows you to precisely control whether each argument is passed by value or by reference, and the code is usually more readable than std::bind.
+If you want to replace std::bind with a lambda, the implementation of submit can be simplified to this:

 template <typename F>